Compensation to Investigators in Clinical Studies

 - Pfizer colleagues responsible for clinical research and development and medical affairs.
 This also includes those parties with whom Pfizer contracts (e.g., contract research organizations, vendors, or consultants) to perform such activities.

 This policy does not apply to:

-- Pfizer Clinical Research Unit (PCRU) Investigators.
-If the PCRU contracts an investigator to be principal investigator or sub-investigator in a particular study, the provisions in this policy will apply.
+- Pfizer Clinical Research Unit Investigators that are Pfizer employees.
+If the Pfizer Clinical Research Unit contracts an investigator to be principal investigator or sub-investigator in a particular study, the provisions in this policy apply.